Information on symptoms of allergic contact and atopic dermatitis in cats and dogs.

 - Persistent licking of a particular area

-Generally, dermatitis is diagnosed based on the history and appearance of the rash.
-Your vet will inspect the affected area and if possible, the exact type of dermatitis is identified, although this can be difficult.
-Some skin tests can be performed to identify contact or atopic dermatitis or a fungal infection.
+Dermatitis is usually diagnosed based on the history and appearance of the rash.
+Your veterinarian will inspect the affected area and, if possible, identify the exact type of dermatitis.
+This can be difficult, though.
+Skin tests can be performed to identify contact or atopic dermatitis or a fungal infection.

 Help for Dermatitis

 Corticosteroids such as injectable dexamethasone and oral antibiotics may be given to calm the itching and inflammation.